A dinner to remember...(Hint: It included my coparent)

 2) Both my coparent and I have chosen to date people that are not threatened by this interaction.
 Rather they promoted these times together, engaged with us, and supported us as we care for our girls together.

 3) Both my coparent and I have parents that did not speak badly of each other.
-Rather they asked our girls how their other parent was doing, shared loving memories with the girls, and genuinely shared their fondness of our ex-spouses.
+Rather they asked our girls how their other parent was doing, shared loving memories with the girls, and genuinely shared their fondness for our ex-spouses.
 Credit also goes to our parents who never stopped loving their kids or the spouses they chose to marry or divorce.
 This is huge!
 The grandparents also love and respect each other.

 4) Our daughter was pregnant at the time with our grandson.
 Knowing our grandson was coming inspired me to embrace healing and build bridges.
 I want our grandson to know ONE family that loves him—not a splintered, fractured, hurt family that creates confusion for him.
 I want him to know that love wins.
 I want him to feel entirely loved.